Mean field analysis of stochastic networks with reservation: Introduction

 \section{Introduction}

 The paper deals with a problem of reservation in a large distributed system.
 Our motivation is a car-sharing system in which a fleet of cars move around and is parked in a set of stations, mainly for electric issues .
 A crucial problem is the presence of empty and full stations.
 In an empty station, users cannot pick up a car, while in a full station, also called saturated, users cannot park the car.
 Reservation could help the user to find both a car at the departure and a parking space at the destination.
 In this paper, we focus on a reservation policy called {\em double reservation} which is to reserve both the car and the parking space at the same time, a moment before picking up the car.
+Cars and parking spaces reservation are proposed by Autolib', the car-sharing system that existed in Paris from $2011$ to $2018$.
+Its fleet was composed, in July $2016$, of $3\,980$ electric vehicles, called {\em Bluecars}, distributed in $1\;084$ stations in Paris metropolitan area with $5\,935$ charging points.
+More than $126\,900$ subscribers had been registered for the service.
+See \cite{AutolibWiki} for more details about Autolib'.

-Note that if the time between the reservation and the pick-up is zero, the policy is to reserve the parking space when the car is picked up.
+Note that if the time between the reservation and the pick-up is zero, the policy is to reserve only the parking space when the car is picked up.
 This policy is called {\em simple reservation}.
 In free-floating systems , users cannot reserve the parking spaces as the cars are parked in the public space.
 These systems are outside the scope of the paper.